dnsimple/dnsimple-support/content/articles/manage-url-record.markdown

 ---
-title: Managing URL records
+title: Managing URL Records
 excerpt: Instructions to add, update, and remove a URL record in DNSimple.
 categories:
 - DNS
 ---

-# Managing URL records
+# Managing URL Records

 ### Table of Contents {#toc}